vyperlang/vyper/docs/built-in-functions.rst

   def floor(a) -> b:
     """
     :param a: value to round down
-    :type a: either decimal or num
+    :type a: either decimal or int128

     :output b: integer
     """